Cheapest non-owner car insurance companies in Rhode Island

 What does Rhode Island non-owner car insurance cover?

-A Rhode Island non-owner car insurance policy only provides the legally required coverage to be on the road.
-It includes all Rhode Island minimum car insurance requirements.
-It doesn't cover any damage to the vehicle itself.
+A Rhode Island non-owner car insurance policy provides only the basic coverage required to drive legally.
+It satisfies all the minimum car insurance requirements in Rhode Island, but it won't cover any damage to the vehicle you're driving.

 The bottom line: Non-owner car insurance in Rhode Island